robertlarkins/preferred-development-practices/C#/BaseFiles/Domain/SeedWork/README.md

 `IEquatable<ValueObject>` could be implemented, but in the comments of this [article](https://enterprisecraftsmanship.com/posts/value-object-better-implementation/) Vladimir Khorikov states there is no need to implement `IEquatable<T>` as it is more for structs and has negligible benefit for reference types (removes a single cast), which `ValueObject` is.
 Additionally, if `IEquatable` is implemented, then [rule S4035](https://rules.sonarsource.com/csharp/RSPEC-4035) is applied in which `ValueObject` should be sealed.
 If this was to occur, then `ValueObject` could not be derived.
 The reason why `IEquatable` should be sealed is because it should always have the same behaviour as `Object.Equals`.
 If it is not sealed `IEquatable` could be implemented at different points in the object hierarchy without overriding `Object.Equals`, meaning they could each expressing equality differently.
 Further Reading: https://stackoverflow.com/questions/1868316/should-iequatablet-icomparablet-be-implemented-on-non-sealed-classes

-Only `Equals(object? obj)` has been implemented as `Equals(ValueObject? obj)`, `Equals(ValueObject? obj)` would avoid boxing of the object, but this adds additional code to ValueObject for minimal benefit. https://docs.microsoft.com/en-us/dotnet/api/system.iequatable-1?view=netframework-4.8 https://www.codeproject.com/Articles/20592/Implementing-IEquatable-Properly https://stackoverflow.com/questions/9092961/object-type-boxing-with-a-reference-type-variable
+Only `Equals(object? obj)` has been implemented.
+While `Equals(ValueObject? obj)` would avoid boxing of the object it adds additional code to ValueObject for minimal benefit. https://docs.microsoft.com/en-us/dotnet/api/system.iequatable-1?view=netframework-4.8 https://www.codeproject.com/Articles/20592/Implementing-IEquatable-Properly https://stackoverflow.com/questions/9092961/object-type-boxing-with-a-reference-type-variable